RaynardGerraldo/nokiaWA/README.md

 cd nokiaWA/
 flask --app waweb run

+-- enter username and password for /securelogin, both in the terminal (only once) then in the browser.
 -- go to /login, scan qr code
--- console should output "hey it works" or check "/logged-in", go to /chats after -- click on any contact you want
+-- then, go to /chats
+-- click on any contact you want
 -- now you can read and send messages